 If you’re reading this, you’ve probably just found out you’re pregnant – congratulations!
 It’s time then to schedule your first prenatal visit to a gynaecologist.
-Prenatal care is important to make sure that you and your baby are doing fine at every stage.
+Prenatal care ensures that you and your baby are doing fine at every stage.

 However, like your first pregnancy, your first prenatal visit is a brand new experience.
-And to guide you on what you should expect at this consultation, we’ve put together some useful information.
+And to guide you on what you should expect at this consultation, we’ve gathered some useful information.

 The first prenatal visit will probably be the longest consultation among all your visits to the gynaecologist throughout your pregnancy